gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 ![Environment variables in OneChart's values.yaml](/onechart-values-yaml-env-variables.png)

-In the example above, the `values.yaml` contains `ingress` settings as well.
+In the example above, the `values.yaml` contains `ingress` settings, as well.
 OneChart generates general purpose ingress resource with the desired `host`, and you can tailor them to your cluster needs.
 Like we did with `nginx` in the `kubernetes.io/ingress.class` annotation.

 ## What Else Can Be Done With OneChart?